Primary tabs

 ii) Optional papers

-In Lent Term, students will choose two from a range of optional papers (6 to 8) which will provide a ‘deep dive’ into some the themes covered in the core paper.
+In Lent Term, students will choose two from a range of optional papers (6 to 8), which will provide a 'deep dive' into some of the themes covered in the core paper.
 Optional papers may change periodically to reflect current interests and concerns.

 iii) Dissertation

-The MPhil also consists of a 20,000 word supervised dissertation.
-Students will apply to the course with a dissertation proposal and will be allocated a supervisor with relevant research experience.
+The MPhil also consists of a 15,000-20,000 word supervised dissertation.
+Students will apply to the course with a dissertation proposal and will be allocated a Supervisor with relevant research experience.
 Supervisors will usually be academic members in CDS/POLIS but may also be chosen from other departments.
 Students will receive two supervisions per term and are expected to work on the dissertation throughout the academic year.
+CDS only permits students to undertake fieldwork in exceptional circumstances and only if they can make a particularly strong case.

 ---|---|